Skip to main content

 TitleA name for this Tekton server connection.

-URLFull base URL of the Tekton API server (e.g., https://tekton-api.mycompany.com).
+URLFull base URL of the Tekton API server (for example, https://tekton-api.mycompany.com).

 SSL Verification (Optional)Enable to enforce TLS/SSL verification.